Part 1, Chapter 1

 In this first part, you'll learn how to quickly spin up a reproducible development environment with Docker to create a RESTful API powered by Python, Postgres, and the Flask web framework.
 After the app is up and running locally, you'll learn how to deploy it to an Amazon EC2 instance.

 This is not a beginner course.
-It's designed for the advanced-beginner - someone with at least six-months of web development experience.
+It's designed for the advanced-beginner--someone with at least six months of web development experience.
 Before beginning, you should have some familiarity with the following topics.
-Refer to the resources for more info:
+Refer to these resources for more info:

 |Docker||Get started with Docker|

 By the end of this part, you will be able to...

 - Develop a RESTful API with Flask and Python